 Expand your impact with our affordable loans.

 To go along with our loans, we also offer a number of other services to our clients.
-Our Business Support program can also pay for all the costs of a consulting project for your business or organization – from marketing support to Quickbooks training, and more.
+Our Business Support program can pay for all the costs of a consulting project for your business or organization – from marketing support to Quickbooks training, and more.
 Our Energy team can conduct a free energy audit of your building to help you find energy savings.

 Whether you are just getting started with your business idea, or you are an established business or nonprofit needing a loan to expand your impact, we can find the right kind of affordable financing for you.

 Loans range from $1,000 to over $1 million.
 Interest rates typically range from 5% to 7.75% with flexible terms.
 For loans specifically for solar installations, we offer 4% fixed interest with 20 year terms.
 For loans for energy efficiency upgrades, like a new HVAC for example, we can offer 2.5% fixed interest.

-Decisions for loans under $50,000 are typically made within two to 10 business days, once we have all the information we need.
+Decisions for loans under $50,000 are typically made within 2 to 10 business days, once we have all the information we need.
 Please learn more about our process in this three minute video or check out our FAQs.

 We serve the 54 Appalachian counties in Kentucky.